 everyone but especially for those at risk for diabetes, which means everyone who

 is fat.
-Once you start eating low glycemically your cravings WILL go away and it
+Once you start eating low glycemic foods your cravings WILL go away and it

 doesn't take that long.

-Your next step is to get rid of and avoid the white, refined carbohydrates that are high glycemic!
-Start walking daily, take up some type of vigorous exercise, take up swimming or bicycling.
+Your first step is to get rid of and avoid the white, refined carbohydrates that are high glycemic.
+Start walking daily; take up some type of vigorous exercise, dancing, swimming, going to the gym or bicycling.
 Get moving because exercise increases insulin sensitivity.

 Sign up for my newsletter and go to the 10 Success Steps for the low glycemic plan.
 According to a study published in the Journal of the American Medical Association, type 2 diabetes can reduce your lifespan significantly.
-It is time to make some serious changes in your lifestyle.
-This website was designed to help you do that!
+It's time to make some serious changes in your lifestyle.
+This website was designed to help you do that.

 Scroll down for many more articles about the diseases of high blood sugar and what you can do about it.